Pablo08i/Winlator-Brasil/README.md

 - For some unity games, the games might not be able to launch in proot, so please try in glibc

 # System requirement for Winlator@Frost
+## Device
-- Android - 8.0 or newer
+- Android: 8.0 or newer
+- RAM: 4 GB are minimum requirements but 6 GB are recommended
+- ROM: Any size of ROM are supported and SD Card are also supported but some type of SD Card doesn't recognize as drive in winlator
+- Architecture: at least arm64-v8a are required

+## Graphics Driver for device GPU
-- `Turnip` - For `Adreno 6xx and 7xx` only at the moment. `Adreno 8xx (8 elite, 8s gen 4, 7s gen 3, 6 gen 4)` are not working.
+- `Turnip` - Only for Snapdragon that has `Adreno 6xx and 7xx` only at the moment. `Adreno 8xx (8 elite, 8s gen 4, 7s gen 3, 6 gen 4)` are not working.
 You have to use VirGL or Vortek if you're using this type of GPU.
-- `Vortek` - Universal, all chips will work especially for Adreno 8xx which doesn't support turnip can use this driver.
+- `Vortek` - Universal, all GPUs will work especially for Adreno 8xx which doesn't support turnip can use this driver.
 This driver are also work in Mali but not all Mali are works
-- `VirGL` - Universal, all chips `like Mediatek, Exynos, Kirin, Unisoc, etc and Adreno 8xx` might work with VirGL but only DX9 games and OpenGL 3.1 below games are working
+- `VirGL` - Universal, all GPUs `like Mali, PowerVR, Xclipse, etc and old Adreno or Adreno 8xx` might work with VirGL but only DX9 games and OpenGL 3.1 below games are working
 - `LLVMPIPE` - Use this if you want to run software apps `(not for game)`, this feature are only available in winlator 7.1 releases

 # Known issue in Winlator@Frost